From the archives: Posted on Fri, 1 Aug, 1997

-You see, there's another way of looking at all this, and that's what TCS is all about.
-But from the way you are analysing this problem, I guess that your main obstacle in understanding what TCS is all about will be a moral one: you believe that a parent's financial support and other services for his children morally obliges the children to provide certain services in return.
+You see, there’s another way of looking at all this, and that’s what Taking Children Seriously is all about.
+But from the way you are analysing this problem, I guess that your main obstacle in understanding what Taking Children Seriously is all about will be a moral one: you believe that a parent’s financial support and other services for his children morally obliges the children to provide certain services in return.
 But there is no justification for that belief.
 It is just a rationalisation of the traditional status quo between parent and child.
 The truth is that there is a moral asymmetry between parent and child: in the event of an intractable dispute between them, the parent chose to place the child in the situation that caused the dispute; the child did not choose to place the parent there.

 Hence the fact that you “not willing to go to work every day” etc., without receiving services from your children in return is (morally) your problem, and not theirs.
 The fact that your children would be unhappy without those services, and are also unhappy to provide you with the services you demand, is also (morally) your problem.
 You chose the latter problem for yourself; you were saddled with the former by your own parents.

 No one ever wants to do chores!
 You must learn to be responsible and do your part.
 Children eat and children make messes.
 For me it follows

 It is not up to you to choose what follows!
 In fact, it does not follow.

 that children have a part in helping with providing food and cleaning up messes.
 I’m not saying that a child will not be responsible and do their part without being coerced, but the child needs to learn that the parent is in charge and if the parent says that the corn needs to be planted today then they help with the planting today.

 It’s interesting that to make your point, you choose subsistence agriculture as a metaphor: a primitive way of life that is nasty, brutish and short, and where there are no trade-offs, no options and no scope for creativity because every decision is a matter of life and death.